-- 8.2.1 Championship Day In order that a Day may be counted as a Championship Day: - a.
-For each class, a launch opportunity shall have been given to each competitor in time for the competitor to carry out the task of the Day in question, and - b.
-For each class, more than 25% of the competitors, who have had a competition launch on that Day, fly a Marking Distance of at least 100 km (after any handicapping is applied). - 8.2.2 Daily Scores Each competitor shall be given a daily Score based on his performance on each Championship Day.
-The Score given to each competitor shall be rounded to the nearest whole number, the value of 0.5 being rounded up. - 8.2.3 Finisher A competitor is deemed to be a "finisher" if he crosses the finish line or enters the finish ring after completing the task. - 8.2.4 Handicaps Handicapping shall be used in the Club Class and may be used in the 20m-2-Seater Class.
-Organisers shall state in the Local Procedures if Handicapping is to be used in the 20m-2-Seater Class. - a.
+- 8.2.1 Championship Day In order that a Day may be counted as a valid Championship Day in any class: - For each class, a launch opportunity shall have been given to each competitor in time for the competitor to carry out the task of the Day in question, and - b.
+For each class, more than 25% of the competitors, who have had a competition launch on that Day, shall have flown a Marking Distance of at least 100 km (after any handicapping is applied). - 8.2.2 Daily Scores Each competitor shall be given a daily Score based on his performance on each Championship Day.
+The Score given to each competitor shall be rounded to the nearest whole number, the value of 0.5 being rounded up. - 8.2.3 Finisher A competitor is deemed to be a "finisher" if he crosses the finish line or enters the finish ring after completing the task. - 8.2.4 Handicaps Handicapping shall be used in the Club Class and may be used in the 20 metre Multi-seat Class in Continental Championships only.
+Organisers shall state in the Local Procedures if Handicapping is to be used in the 20 metre Multi-seat Class. - a.
 Handicaps shall be taken from the valid IGC Handicap list or any other list approved by the IGC Bureau for the specific Championships. - b.
 The Organisers shall publish a list of all competitors with their handicaps before the beginning of the Championships. - c.
 Handicaps shall be applied according to 8.3.2. - 8.2.5 Penalties Flights that have been disqualified shall be given a zero Score for the Day, but shall be counted in the scoring formula.
 Any penalties shall be deducted from the competitor's Score after it has been calculated, according to this Section.